 Mount Dulang Dulang is a major climb with a difficulty score of 6 on a scale of 9.
 You would need 2 days to finish the hike and 10 hours to reach the summit.
 On the trail, you will walk along rugged terrain, do scrambling and climb easy cliffs (beginners should be protected by a rope)

 There are several ways to go to the crater lake of Mount Pinatubo.
 The easiest is by riding a 4×4 jeep plus a two-hour hike to the crater.
 During the 4×4 jeep ride, visitors experience an out-of-this-world adventure on the surface or fields of frozen lahar.
-The surrounding sharp triangular hills fill the visitors with awe while they traverse the sandy plains.
-The hike after the 4×4 ride is easy and could only last under an hour.
+On your way to the crater on a 4×4, you’ll pass by sharp triangular hills that can already fill you with awe.

 It is best to go to Mount Pinatubo from December to February.
-Aside from getting better weather, it is when the color of the lake turns magnificent cyan.
+Aside from milder temperatures and clear skies, it is when the color of the lake turns magnificent cyan.

 How to go to Mount Pinatubo?

-From Metro Manila, take a bus going to Capas, Tarlac, then head to Sta.
+From Metro Manila, take a bus to Capas, Tarlac, then head to Sta.
 Juliana.
 Lastly, register and get your 4×4 jeep on Sitio Daipili.
-It is where you can start your adventure in Mount Pinatubo.
+It is where you can start your adventure on Mount Pinatubo.

 Tip: it is better to join Facebook groups or travel agencies when going to Mount Pinatubo.
-They will eliminate the hassle in transportation and save you money from renting a 4×4 jeep.
+They will eliminate the hassle of transportation and save you money from renting a 4×4 jeep.

 The hike to Mount Pinatubo is a minor climb.
 It has a difficulty score of 2 out of 9.
 The trail leading to the crater is very easy; it would only require walking with care.

-Because of its easy access to the public, weekend hikes seem less convenient and less relaxing due to the crowd swarming Mount Ulap.
-Often during weekends, people form queues in Gungol Rock, a highlight of the trail, to take photos.
-When the line is already lengthy, a visitor gets only 15 seconds chance to do their pose.
+Because of its easy access to the public, weekend hikes seem less fun and less relaxing due to the crowd swarming Mount Ulap.
+People often form queues in Gungol Rock, a highlight of the trail, to take photos during weekends.
+When the line is already lengthy, a visitor gets only a 15 seconds chance to do their pose.

-Mount Ulap is a minor hike that has a difficulty score of 3 out of 9.
-The whole hiking would take only a day unless you want to do overnight camping.
-The trek to reach the summit typically lasts only for two to three hours.
+Mount Ulap is a minor hike with a difficulty score of 3 out of 9.
+The whole hike would take only a day unless you want to do overnight camping.
+The trek to reach the summit typically lasts only two to three hours.
 It would only involve walking along a rugged/steep terrain and a few scrambling.

 Among all the mountains on the list, Mount Balagbag is the one closest to Metro Manila.
-It is situated in Rodriguez, Rizal, which is only two hours away from the metro.
-People come to Mount Balagbag, one of the best mountains in the Philippines, to enjoy watching the city lights and camp overnight.
-Mount Balagbag is a part of Sierra Madre and is only 777 meters above sea level.
+It is situated in Rodriguez in Rizal Province, only two hours away from the metro.

 How to go to Mount Balagbag?